biobakery/idability/README.md

 ##**Description**##

-idability.py processes tabular data to build and evaluate hitting-set-based codes.
+``idability.py`` processes tabular data to build and evaluate hitting-set-based codes.
 Table rows represent features, and table columns represent "samples" or "subjects".
-The entry (F, S) represents subject S's value for feature F. In their simplest form, values are 1s and 0s, representing the presence or absence (respectively) of a feature within a given subject.
+The entry (*F*, *S*) represents subject *S*'s value for feature *F*.
+In their simplest form, values are 1s and 0s, representing the presence or absence (respectively) of a feature within a given subject.
 In this simple example:

 ```
 #!cmd
-   S1 S2
+   S1 S2 S3
-F1  0  1
+F1  0  1  1
-F2  1  0
+F2  1  0  1
+F3  1  1  0
+F3  1  1  1
 ```

-Subject *S1* has feature *F2* only, and subject *S2* has feature *F1* only.
-A "code" is a set of features that uniquely identify a given subject.
+Subject *S1* has features *F2*, *F3*, and *F4* but is missing feature *F1*.

+A "code" is a set of features that uniquely identify a given subject, in the sense that the features collectively distinguish that subject from the background population.
+Put another way, the subject's code features are never observed together in another subject.
 Features can be prioritized for inclusion in a code in a number of ways.
-In the simplest method, subject S's code is built from the rarest features in the population (more specifically, the code is grown iteratively by adding the rarest feature among non-S subjects that are not already excluded by a feature in the code).
+In the simplest method, subject *S*'s code is built from the rarest features in the population (more specifically, the code is grown iteratively by adding the rarest feature among non-*S* subjects that are not already excluded by a feature in the code).
 Under this formulation, the code is of minimal size, and its construction is analogous to the classical [**Hitting-Set Problem**](http://en.wikipedia.org/wiki/Set_cover_problem#Hitting_set_formulation).
-In the simple example above, *F2* is a code for *S1* and *F1* is a code for *S2*.
+In the simple example above, {*F2*, *F3*} is a minimal code for *S1*.

 ##**Basic Demo**##